ReWind: Understanding Long Videos with Instructed Learnable Memory: Experiments

 \subsection{Results on Short Videos}

 To further assess ReWind's capabilities, we evaluate its performance on the VideoChatGPT QA test set, which features open-ended questions with more detailed answers.
 Utilizing the generation evaluation protocol, the results are presented in Table \ref{tab:short_qa}.
 ReWind achieves a higher overall average score (AVG) than all previous short and long-term methods, demonstrating strong performance even in short videos.
 Notably, ReWind excels in the temporal understanding (TU) metric, confirming its superior ability to capture and comprehend temporal information.
+More experiments can be found on the supplementary material.